michaeljblum/blog_itp/content/posts/RWET-final.md

 I haven't read it all, or even close really, and from a quick scroll-through, I can see that there are a couple moments of breakdown and glitching (model tumbles on a word for a bit).
 But overall, I quite like what I've read.

-Here's what I read at the RWET Final Presentation event:
+Here's what I read at the RWET Final Presentation event (apologies for the weird coloring below; no clue why it's showing up like that):

 								All is going well the sky is
                                shifting in an instant  But for me I